 - Fishing in schools programs, fishing tackle loaner programs, and programs to facilitate recruitment and reactivation are key to maintaining and increasing the number of American anglers.

 - Out of the pool of roughly 33 million people who fished annually in 2011, only 4% purchased a fishing license every year.

 - R3 efforts conducted by state fish and wildlife agencies should include in-depth evaluation measures to ensure that such programs are effective, and use the information gathered during these evaluations to tailor future programs to address state or area-specific needs.

-Development and use of partnerships and strategic models that integrate various programs must continue to be utilized to reverse stagnating participation in angling.
-Numerous tools exist that may be able to reverse this trend, including implementation of mentee fishing licenses, social media outreach, and fishing appreciation programs in schools, among many others.
-However, the key is making sure these programs are strategically integrated to take someone from an introduction to fishing to a lifelong pastime.
+Development and use of partnerships and strategic models that integrate various programs must continue to be utilized to reverse stagnating angler participation.
+Numerous tools exist that may be able to reverse this trend, including the implementation of mentee fishing licenses, social media outreach, and fishing appreciation programs in schools, among many others.
+However, the key is making sure these programs are strategically integrated to take someone from a beginner angler to an enjoyer of a lifelong pastime.
 Additionally, protecting and expanding access to public waters should remain a priority, as lack of access is often one of the biggest inhibitors to angler participation.
 State legislators are encouraged to work with their state fish and wildlife agencies to ensure that state-level programs are coordinated with national R3 efforts.